fratelemk/subscriptionkit/README.md

 ```

 > [!NOTE]
-> A Docker image is also available, created according to the official [Streamlit's Docker Deployment Guide](https://docs.streamlit.io/deploy/tutorials/docker).
+> A Docker image is also available, created according to the official [Streamlit Docker Deployment Guide](https://docs.streamlit.io/deploy/tutorials/docker).